How long do electric car batteries last? What 6,300 electric vehicles tell us about EV battery life

 Do electric cars lose range over time?

-Technically, yes.
-What this means for an electric vehicle’s range is, if you purchase an EV today with a 150-mile range, you would lose about 17 miles of accessible range after five years.
+Yes, as an EV battery degrades, the vehicle’s maximum range decreases.
+For example, if you purchase an EV today with a 300-mile range, you would lose, on average, about 21 miles of range after five years and 45 miles after 10 years.
 This decline is not likely to have a significant impact on most drivers’ day-to-day needs, but it is a factor fleet managers will need to consider when it comes to maximising the value of their EVs.

-Importantly for consumers, car makers commonly offer a warranty on EV batteries for around eight years or 100,000 miles.
+Importantly for consumers, automakers commonly offer a warranty on EV batteries for eight years or 100,000 miles.
 This is the federal minimum in the United States and it varies by manufacturer and country.
-But by all accounts, electric car batteries should last much longer than that.
+But by all accounts, electric car batteries should last much longer than that — even in high-use vehicles.

 Common factors impacting electric car battery life

-In general, battery electric vehicles (BEV) and plug-in hybrid electric vehicles (PHEV) today use Lithium-ion batteries.
-Several key factors determine how long lithium car batteries last.
+In general, today’s battery electric vehicles (BEV) and plug-in hybrid electric vehicles (PHEV) use lithium-ion batteries.
+Several key factors determine how long lithium vehicle batteries last and the rate at which their range declines.
 These include:

 - Age